FlushedRay/rotmgchatbots/README.md

 ### A. If you are formatting an existing text to work with the script that has line breaks (such as a novel, or the bible) do the following:

 1. Confirm that no lines stretch past the character limit of 128 characters.
+(125 if using guild chat)

 2. Go to https://onlinetexttools.com/replace-line-breaks-in-text